The Question

 Koss was at the dock.

 She’d been at the dock when they arrived.
 She was at the dock when they left.
-The same grip rail, the same planted stance, the same compact build.
-Four days ago she’d been managing their arrival with the controlled wariness of a station chief who’d called for help and wasn’t sure she should have.
-Now she was managing their departure with the controlled something else of a station chief who’d received help and was taking her station back.
+The same grip rail, the same anchored stance, the same compact build.
+Before she’d been managing their arrival with the controlled wariness of a station chief who’d called for help and wasn’t sure she should have.
+Now she was managing their departure, and whatever was in her face was harder to name than wariness.

 “The filters should hold until the supply run,” Lev said.
 “Dahl knows the rotation schedule.
 If the atmospheric drops below forty, seal section three and reduce the volume.”